EmployeeIssues.comU.S. Employee Rights in Plain English

 Public Policy

-Principles, values and standards that courts and legislatures consider to be in the best interest of an individual, and the general public as well.
+Generally refers to principles, values and standards that the courts and legislatures consider to be in the best interest of an individual, and the general public as well.
 May be expressed or implied and varies among jurisdictions.
-Several states recognize violation of public policy as an exception to the Doctrine of Employment at Will.
+As for how it relates to employment, most at-will states recognize violation of public policy as an exception to the Doctrine of Employment at Will in wrongful termination cases.
+Firing an employee because the employee refused to break a law, because the employee reported an employer's illegal act to the proper authority, or because the employee legitimately filed a claim for workers' compensation are each an example of what might constitute a public-policy violation related to employment.
 Alleged violations of public policy typically must go through the courts for resolution.

 Public Sector